DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 #### SetUp

-This event logs that one of the parties has set the contract up based on a `secrect_hash`, specifying the amount of the `asset` and the `premium`, and the involved parties.
+This event indicates that one party has set up the contract using the function `setup()`.

 ```
 event SetUp(bytes32 secretHash, address initiator, address participant, address tokenA, address tokenB, uint256 initiatorAssetAmount, uint256 participantAssetAmount, uint256 premiumAmount);